ElijahNaorti/Portfolio/README.md

 ![image](asset/sales performanance analysis for underwood.png)

 There is a strong negative correlation between female and conversion rate, which means that as female leads increases, there will likely be an associate decrease in the number of payment (CR).
+[Read More](asset/Sales performance Analysis Report DAMP3.pdf)

 ![image](post an image)